FairwindsOps/insights-docs/docs/configure/integrations/pagerduty.md

 * Click on “Automation”
 * Click “Create Custom Rule”
 * Configure the context of the rule.
 Learn more about Automation Rule configuration here: https://insights.docs.fairwinds.com/configure/policy/rules/#automation-rules
 * Inside the Automation Rule scripting area, you can use the `createPagerDutyIncident` function to create incidents.
-The function takes two arguments:
-  * from - the email address of a valid user on the PagerDuty account
-  * incident - an object that expects the following properties:
-    * title - a summary of the incident
-    * serviceID - the id of the service that the incident belongs to
-    * urgency - the urgency of the incident.
-Valid values are high or low
-    * bodyDetails (optional) - provides a detailed description of the incident
-    * escalationPolicyID (optional) - assign the incident to an escalation policy instead of assigning directly to a user
-    * assignmentIDs (optional) - a list of user IDs (only one assignee is supported at this time) to assign to the incident.
-Cannot be provided if escalationPolicyID is already specified.
+You can see [details for this function here](/configure/policy/rules#integrations)

 ### Example
 ```js